Gran Canaria - diving in

 I have lived here and been diving here ever since, and have probably made more than 3,500 dives here, showing divers the highlights such as angel sharks, rays, seahorses; training people to dive; or enjoying myself photographing the huge diversity of marine life here.

-- Huge Biodiversity - It's a great hotspot for marine life
+- Huge Biodiversity - It's a great hotspot for marine life with everything from seahorses up to angel sharks and stingrays.

 Marine Life in the El Cabrón